As Warren aims for Super Tuesday rebound, will she alter her plan?

 A national Reuters/Ipsos poll released on Monday ahead of New Hampshire’s vote showed Warren in fourth place, trailing Senator Bernie Sanders, former Vice President Joe Biden and Bloomberg.

-Warren, who will campaign in the Super Tuesday state of Virginia on Thursday, has spent the last month casting herself as a “unity” candidate uniquely positioned among her competitors to appeal to both the progressive and moderate wings of a divided party.
+Warren, who campaigned in the Super Tuesday state of Virginia on Thursday, has spent the last month casting herself as a “unity” candidate uniquely positioned among her competitors to appeal to both the progressive and moderate wings of a divided party.

+But she placed fourth in New Hampshire and has found herself trailing rivals among voters of all stripes.

 “The thing that makes (Warren) such a great candidate, that she can unite the party, is also what makes it hard for her to stand out in this big of a primary, since everyone else can nibble away at her support,” said Jacqueline Chretien, a New Hampshire lawmaker who endorsed Warren.

-Warren has shown reluctance to criticise her fellow Democrats, though she has regularly noted her refusal to court big-ticket donors.
+Warren has shown reluctance to criticize her fellow Democrats, though she has regularly noted her refusal to court big-ticket donors.

-“I have laid out what my policies are, and they’re not the same as everyone else’s,” she told reporters on Monday when asked why she doesn’t try to draw more contrasts with rivals.

 Allies, however, have urged Warren to make a more forceful argument for why she is the best choice.